-38.1 20 minutes before the start of the formation lap for Race 1 and 40 minutes before the start of the formation lap for Race 2 the pit exit will be opened and cars will be permitted to leave the pit lane to cover a reconnaissance lap.
-At the end of this lap they will stop on the grid in starting order with their engines stopped.

-Should they wish to cover more than one reconnaissance lap, this must be done by driving down the pit lane at greatly reduced speed between each of the laps.

-Any car which does not complete a reconnaissance lap and reach the grid under its own power will not be permitted to start the race from the grid.

-38.2 12 minutes before the start of the formation lap for Race 1 and 32 minutes before the start of the formation lap for Race 2 a warning signal announcing the closing of the pit exit in two minutes will be given.

-Ten minutes before the start of the formation lap for Race 1 and 30 minutes before the start of the formation lap for Race 2 the end of the pit lane will be closed and a second warning signal will be given.

-Any car which is still in the pit lane can start from the end of the pit lane provided it got there under its own power.
+- 38.1 20 minutes before the start of the formation lap for Race 1 and 40 minutes before the start of the formation lap for Race 2 the pit exit will be opened and cars will be permitted to leave the pit lane to cover a reconnaissance lap.
+At the end of this lap they will stop on the grid in starting order with their engines stopped. - Should they wish to cover more than one reconnaissance lap, this must be done by driving down the pit lane at greatly reduced speed between each of the laps. - Any car, which does not complete a reconnaissance lap and is unable to reach the grid under its own power, will not be permitted to start the race from the grid. - 38.2 12 minutes before the start of the formation lap for Race 1 and 32 minutes before the start of the formation lap for Race 2 a warning signal announcing the closing of the pit exit in two minutes will be given. - Ten minutes before the start of the formation lap for Race 1 and 30 minutes before the start of the formation lap for Race 2 the end of the pit lane will be closed and a second warning signal will be given. - Any car which is still in the pit lane can start from the end of the pit lane provided it got there under its own power.
 If more than one car is affected they must line up in the order in which they qualified.
-However, any car reaching the end of the pit lane after the five minute signal must start behind any car already at the pit exit.

-All such cars may then join the race once the whole field has passed the end of the pit lane for the first time after the start.
+However, any car reaching the end of the pit lane after the five minute signal must start behind any car already at the pit exit. - All such cars may then join the race once the whole field has passed the end of the pit lane for the first time after the start. - 38.3 Refuelling on the starting grid may only be carried out prior to the five minute signal and by using one unpressurised container with a maximum capacity of 12 litres.
+Any such container may not be refilled during the starting procedure and must be fitted with one or more dry break couplings connecting it to the car.